-- Eligible employees and their eligible dependents can enroll in Dental Benefits, even if you do not elect medical coverage. - You must enroll yourself in the Dental Benefit if you would like to cover any dependents under the Dental Benefit. - MetLife administers a Preferred Dental Provider (PDP) network who offer services at discounted rates; you may use any dentist you wish, but you may pay less if you use a PDP provider. - You can choose from two Dental Benefit Options Option 1 and Option 2. - The Dental Benefit covers medically necessary dental and orthodontic items and services for covered eligible adults and children, depending on the option you choose.
+- Eligible employees and their eligible dependents can enroll in Dental Benefits, even if you do not elect medical coverage. - You must enroll yourself in the Dental Benefit if you would like to cover any dependents under the Dental Benefit. - MetLife administers a Preferred Dental Provider (PDP) network that offer services at discounted rates; you may use any dentist you wish, but preventive services are covered at 100% if you use an in-network PDP provider.
+If you use an out-of-network PDP provider you will pay 20% for preventive services. - The Dental Benefit covers medically necessary dental and orthodontic items and services for covered eligible adults and children.